 Next.js has a larger dependency tree, including React, Webpack, and Babel.
 Vite has a smaller dependency tree, with only a few dependencies.

-Next.js is a React framework, while Vite is framework-agnostic and can be used with any frontend framework.
+Next.js is a React framework, while Vite is framework-agnostic and can be used with any framework or library.

 1import Head from 'next/head';